The PIPE ORGAN

 At the same time as the air pressure pushes the top up, powerful springs pull the top down.
 Therefore, the top will not rise until the pressure in the regulator is enough to counterbalance the downward force provided by the springs.
 As the top rises, it pulls up the internal valve disc which closes off the circular opening in the top of the valve box section.
 In the best designs, the valve disc has an exponential profile.
 As more air enters the top section, it raises the movable top until the valve will eventually close off the circular opening.
 When playing makes a demand for air, the top descends slightly because there is a very minute instantaneous lowering of the pressure acting on the movable top, however it is worth mentioning that this pressure drop is extremely small, so that as far as the pipes are concerned, it is negligible.
 As the top descends, the valve disc, which is attached by means of the rod, drops slightly also and begins to allow a little higher pressure air from the blower to enter the regulated region above the valve disc.

 In a well designed pressure regulator, the valve characteristic should be such that when the top of the regulator begins to descend, the valve opens very little, but with just a little more descending of the top, it opens considerably more.
 This is the reason for the exponential valve disc profile.
 It is also interesting to note that these regulators will not work if the airflow should stop.
 That is, if the regulator supplied an entirely airtight or dead-ended system, they would function erratically.
 In order to work properly, there always has to be a slight amount of airflow.
-Fortunately, there is always minute leakage in the windchests on which the pipes stand, so that a minimum airflow is maintained at all times.
+Fortunately, there is always by default a minute leakage in the windchests on which the pipes stand, so that a minimum airflow is maintained at all times.
 As long as this minute airflow exists, then these bellows type pressure regulators will control the output pressure very accurately.
 In actual operation, the amount of leakage is just enough to keep the valve from sealing shut entirely, but that is actually a very small amount of air.

 If a pipe organ winding system is well designed, the normal motion of the regulator top should be very small, about 1/2" at the most between no playing and full organ.
 If the regulator tops must descend through several inches of travel, then the output pressure will sag as the springs pull with less force when they are stretched less.
 If for some reason, the regulator tops should bottom out, they will then be out of control and will not regulate the pressure at all.
 The usual causes for this problem are major air leaks or the use of inadequate blowers.
 For proper pressure control, the springs must also be pre-loaded, that is, even when the blower is not running and the regulator top is at its lowest position, the springs still must be under considerable tension.
-Because springs have a definite tension vs deformation characteristic, the best results are obtained with relatively small changes in spring deformation, and when operating at the higher end of the most linear region of the spring characteristic curve.
+Because springs have a definite tension vs deformation characteristic, the best results are obtained with the smallest possible changes in spring deformation, and when operating at the higher end of the most linear region of the spring characteristic curve.

 In a typical regulator of this type, the total vertical rise of the top is usually not over 6" and sometimes only 3 or 4 inches.
 The range of top position during normal playing of the instrument should never exceed 1/2 inch.
 In poorly designed winding systems where the regulator tops must move through many inches of travel between zero and full organ, you will encounter noticeable pressure sagging with a subsequent slight detuning of the pipes and a slight drop in volume when using a lot of stops and/or playing big multi-note chords, especially when the couplers are turned on also.
 Pressure sagging constitutes very bad design and should never happen.
 This, by the way, can also happen if the blower is too small for the instrument, so that the distribution pressure at full organ is not any higher than the desired regulated pressure, or if there are many leaks in the wind distribution piping between the blower and the pressure regulators.